mordori/FdF/README.md

 This is my favorite project from the 42 curriculum so far.
 I'm very excited to learn more about graphics programming, and I took extra time to complete this project.
 I had two clear goals in mind:

-- To study the geometry processing pipeline of GPUs and build something that resembles it.
+- To study the geometry processing pipeline of GPUs and build something that resembles it
-- To implement a smooth orbiting camera controller, similar to the one used in Blender.
+- To implement a smooth orbiting camera controller, similar to the one used in Blender

 This meant I also had to brush up on my knowledge of matrices and linear algebra.
 While we were allowed to use functions from `math.h`, I had to implement a number of additional utilities to support the program including matrix operations, 3D vector structures (vecs), and dynamically sized arrays (vectors).